• Privacy Policy

 • Your study relies upon analyzing unique texts or documents, such as, archival materials or primary documents like diaries or personal letters that do not represent the established body of source literature on the topic?

 Almost all introductions to a research problem require some contextualizing, but the scope and breadth of background information varies depending on your assumption about the reader's level of prior knowledge .
-However, despite this assessment, background information should be brief and succinct and sets the stage for the elaboration of critical points or in-depth discussion of key issues in the literature review section of your paper.
+However, despite this assessment, background information should be relatively brief and focused on setting the stage for the elaboration of critical points or in-depth discussion of key issues in the literature review section of your paper.

 Writing Tip